Things to Do | Visit Chiba | Latest update:2024/11/29

 Once our sushi was neatly pressed and side dishes prepared, we sat and enjoyed the lunches while talking with Hirano-sensei about her background and her 14 years of teaching experience.
 We learned about how watching her grandmother cook as a child influenced her approach and how she’s learned to greatly appreciate many aspects of Japanese culinary culture.
 Japanese cuisine and dishes like pressed sushi place an emphasis on a balanced selection of nutritious ingredients, drawing on the craftsmanship and dedication that goes into each step of the farm-to-table process.

 It seemed to us that most of all, Hirano-sensei enjoys sharing her love of the craft with the guests who join these tours.
 Many overseas tourists to Japan may not get the chance to enjoy home cooked meals while they are here, and as Hirano-sensei pointed out, they are very unlikely to get to witness the intricate processes and devotion that goes into a handmade Japanese meal.
-Her and Reiko-san went on to say that these lessons often lead to a cultural exchange that results in such fulfilling conversation that they barely even have time to eat their meals!
+She and Reiko-san went on to say that these lessons often lead to a cultural exchange that results in such fulfilling conversation that they barely even have time to eat their meals!

 For more information about the Japanese Pressed Sushi cooking lesson, please see: